 Even your present financial situation can make things difficult if a lender sees multiple late payments or high credit card debts.

 Apart from those situations that will make financing difficult, there is one final piece of good news that in your future if you are looking to purchase a chiropractic practice.
-Many lenders are now offering longer term payment plans such as 10- or 15-year fixed-payment plans with a few offering 20-year options.
+Many lenders are now offering longer term payment plans than they did in the past.
+For business purchases, it is not uncommon to see 10-year fixed-payment plans and if you are buying the building (real estate) along with the business, loan repayment terms can commonly go to 25 year options.

 FINAL STEPS TO YOUR FUTURE

-When you make the decision to purchase a practice, you’ll need to be aware that financing a practice is a little different than getting a mortgage to buy a house, so be prepared for a different sequence of events (see my article on Steps to Financing a Chiropractic Practice Purchase) and allow plenty of time for the process.
+When you make the decision to purchase a practice, you’ll need to be aware that financing a practice is a little different than getting a mortgage to buy a house, so be prepared for a different sequence of events and allow plenty of time for the process.